PixxieBot/docs/docs/features/make-a-sentence.md

 ![This is a live demo of the explanation below.](../.gitbook/assets/makeasentence\_setup.gif)

-1. Run the `-sentence` command in any channel where PixxieBot has permissions.
+1. Run the `/makeasentence setup` command in any channel where PixxieBot has permissions.
-2. PixxieBot will ask for the name of the channel where members will write their words.
-Simply type the name of this channel in chat (for example: **#make-a-sentence**).
+2. PixxieBot will ask for the arguments `writing` & `finished`.
-3. Then PixxieBot will confirm that choice and ask you for the name of the channel where the finished sentences should be posted.
-Simply type the name of this channel in chat (for example: **#finished-sentences** or **#general-chat**).
+3. Mention the channel you want users to form the sentce in `writing` and Mention the channel where you want PixxieBot to post finished sentences in `finished`
 4. The setup is complete.
 PixxieBot will post a confirmation message in the setup channel with the links to the two channels you chose.
 PixxieBot will also post explainers for your members in each channel.&#x20;

-{% hint style="info" %}
-To abandon setup, just leave the channel idle for 15 seconds.
-The command will time out due to inactivity.
-{% endhint %}

 ## Deleting or editing words

-It is not currently possible to delete or edit words that PixxieBot has reacted to with a green check mark.

-If you would like this feature to be added in the future, please upvote [this suggestion](https://discord.com/channels/675991746856878082/676105287656275968/798286958794899526) in our [support server](https://pixx.ie/support).
+You can delete a word or edit it, PixxieBot will post an embed showing the updated current sentece.

 ## Changing channels

-To change the channels where your sentences get written or published, just run the `-sentence` command again and choose the channels you want to use.
+Run the command `/makeasentence setup` and edit the options.

 {% hint style="info" %}
 No data will be lost in this process.
 Any ongoing sentences will be continued in the new channel.